telerik/ajax-docs/controls/autocompletebox/templates/client-templates.md

 >important Client templates **can not** contain server controls.
 >

->note When a WCF service is used, the Attributes collection is serialized as an array of Name-Value pairs, and inside the ClientTemplate the attributes are accessed by index: **#=Attributes[0].Value#**
+>tip When a WCF service is used, the Attributes collection is serialized as an array of Name-Value pairs, and inside the ClientTemplate the attributes are accessed by index: **#=Attributes[0].Value#**
 >

 ## Server side representation